Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-message.md

 ---

 # Miranum-Message
-Miranum-Message connects to the process-engine (e.g. Camunda Platform 7 or 8) and enables users to correlate messages with process instance.
+Miranum-Message connects to the process engine (e.g. Camunda Platform 7 or 8) and enables users to correlate messages with process instance.

 To use the Miranum-Message, declare the following Maven dependency in your project: